adobe-fonts/white-on-black-vf/README.md

 # White On Black VF

 *White On Black VF* is a special-purpose Variable Font that is intended to exemplify a serious rendering issue when a white glyph is on a black background.
-The weight axis further demonstatrates that overlap removal is not a viable solution because the topology changes.
+The weight axis further demonstrates that overlap removal is not a viable solution because the topology changes.

 The only functional glyph is for U+328E &#x328E;, but in reversed (white on black) form.
 An actual example of the reversed (white on black) form is [Adobe-Japan1-7](https://github.com/adobe-type-tools/Adobe-Japan1/) CID+10758.
 The Adobe-Japan1-7 Character Collection includes over 800 such glyphs.